-Tesla, Navista, & Other Automakers Compete To Unveil The Leading Electric Trucks
+Tesla, Navista Compete To Unveil The Leading Electric Trucks

 Tesla has long billed itself as the leader in advanced and sustainable vehicles.
 But when it comes to electric trucks, the company is at risk of being upstaged.